 A perfect retreat surrounded by nature's best landscape

-The cottage was refurbished in 2017 to the highest standard throughout using a soft gentle palette which will ease you into relaxation in no time.
+New changes in 2020 use a soft gentle palette which will ease you into relaxation in no time.

-Soothing blues and neutrals feature throughout the open plan ground floor with a stylish sofa upholstered in hydrangea highland tweed, high-backed armchairs in herringbone recycled wool and a lovely casual dining space in soft limed oak.
+Earthy colours and neutrals feature throughout the open plan ground floor with a stylish sofa upholstered in hydrangea highland tweed and plush velvet cushions, high-backed armchairs in herringbone recycled wool and a lovely casual dining space in soft limed oak.

 Outside guests can enjoy amazing 180 degree views of the river from the garden while a private path leads directly down to the banks of the Tweed where you may be lucky enough to spot the odd deer, otter, kingfisher and occasional leaping salmon along the way.